-B. Children with special educational needs and/or disabilities ii.
-How well served are children with special educational needs and/or disabilities who do not have an education, health and care plan when they need to be admitted in-year?
+C. Children with special educational needs and/or disabilities i.
+How well served are children with special educational needs and/or disabilities who have an education, health and care plan that names a school when they need to be admitted in-year?